TajaKuzman/GINCO-Genre-Annotation-Guidelines/_genre_pages/Decision_Tree.md

 Go back to the [Decision Tree](#decision-tree) or to the Table of Contents of [Categories Explained](#categories-explained).

 ### Information/Explanation
-An objective text that describes or presents an event, a person, a thing, a concept etc.
+An objective text that describes or presents an event, a person, a thing, a concept etc. Its main purpose is to inform the reader about something.

 Common features:
 * objective/factual: contains no or almost no adjectives/adverbs that convey opinion or promote something (great, awful, high-quality)
 * explanation/definition of a concept (x is …)
 * enumeration

-*Note*: If the text is more subjective than objective or there are quantitatively more features of another genre, choose this genre instead of Information/Explanation.
+> ❕ If the text is more subjective than objective or there are quantitatively more features of another genre, choose this genre instead of Information/Explanation.

 Examples: informational blog, product specification, course materials, syllabus, textbook, general information, job description, manual, horoscope, travel guide, (informational) PowerPoint slides, encyclopedia article, historical article, biographical story/history.